ltslog/ltslog/README.md

 ltslog is based on Log4j version 1.2.17.redhat.3.
 As of 2021-01-12, it fixes all known security issues.
 In order to reduce the attackable surfaces, it removes features, that are not widely used.
+If you need a full featured drop-in replacement, please have a look at
+[reload4j](https://reload4j.qos.ch/) by the original log4j author ceki.

 Please report security issue via email to ltslog at arianne-project.org privatly.
 The Github issue trackker is public.